German NGO rescues over 400 migrants over Christmas weekend | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Some 96 people were rescued from a boat in distress in the Mediterranean on Sunday.
-It was the organization's fifth rescue mission within three days, announced the group said.
+It was the organization's fifth rescue mission within three days, announced the group.

 In total, the organization rescued around 446 migrants over the weekend, taking them on board the "Sea-Watch 3."